-Here are four free bee coloring pages designed for the classroom.
+Here are nine free bee coloring pages designed for the classroom.
 Underneath each coloring page are activity ideas.

 1. Bees produce honey and beeswax.